thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions/literals.md

         return 'NO MATCH'
 ```

 In regular expressions, alphanumeric characters (letters A-Z and numbers 0-9) are treated as literals.
 This means they literally represent those characters and do not have any special functionality tied to them.
-For example, a regular expression of `TX` will only match a string `TX`.
+For example, a regular expression of `TX` will only match a string "TX".

 `regex_match(regex="TX", str="TX")`{{execute}}